-As the second facilitator I, Ivar Lukk, will bring to the course 25+ years of senior executive experience and neuro-linguistic programming skills on the NLP Master Practitioner level.
-My coaching skills are based on 1,000+ hours of coaching and proven by the ICF Professional Certified Coach credential and have given over 3000 hours of individual as well as team coaching sessions.
+As the second trainer I, Ivar Lukk, will bring to the course 25+ years of senior executive experience and neuro-linguistic programming skills on the NLP Master Practitioner level.
+I hold ICF Master Certified Coach credential and have given over 3000 hours of individual as well as team coaching sessions.

 The course is very flexible!
-It consists of two modules, a total of 48 hours (36 hours classroom work, 6 hours of webinars as well as 10 hours of independent work and coaching practice).
+It consists of two modules, a total of 52 hours (36 hours of classroom work, 6 hours of webinars as well as 10 hours of independent work and coaching practice).
 By the end of the course participants: